ARitz-Cracker/node-topromise/README.md

 # node-topromise
-A NodeJS library that works not-unlike util.promisify
+A NodeJS library that works not-unlike util.promisify except it supports multiple callback arguments.